johnfeng2023/GR5243/README.md

   - vader
   - ggplot2

-For data.py, you need to get your own api key from guardian api and replace in
+For **data.py**, you need to get your own api key from [The Guardian](https://bonobo.capi.gutools.co.uk/register/developer) and replace in
 - `guardian_api_key = "api_key_here" # Insert your own guardian api key here`

 ---